• Skip to primary navigation

 • 📖 Recipe

-Vegetable fried rice features fluffy rice stir-fried with eggs, frozen mixed veggies, broccoli, garlic and scallions in a savory sauce!
-It's a great meal or main dish for the whole family.
+Vegetable fried rice features fluffy rice stir-fried with scrambled eggs, frozen mixed veggies, broccoli, garlic, and scallions in a savory sauce and is served as a main or side.

 This popular Chinese restaurant dish is packed with flavor, fiber, and protein.
-A tasty way to sneak vegetables in your diet, especially for picky eaters!
+A tasty way to sneak vegetables into your diet, especially for picky eaters!

 vegetable fried rice